Elevator Installation Contractors Insurance

 Understanding What General Liability Insurance Covers

-Now that you are completely aware of the risks that you face on a daily basis in the elevator installation industry, you need to understand how general liability insurance can prevent financial catastrophes.
+Now that you are completely aware of the risks that you face on a daily basis in the elevator installation industry, you need to understand what general liability insurance covers and how it can prevent you from incurring damages as a result of financial catastrophes.
 If you or one of your employees causes injury or death to a third-party or customer, general liability insurance can pay for the funeral or medical costs that are associated with the incident.
 In addition to this, it can cover the legal costs if the third-party wants to take legal action against you or your company.

 If you are familiar with the court of law, you probably already know that these cases can be quite expensive, as most cases of this magnitude just tend to drag out while the lawyer fees pile up.
 These circumstances could cause a smaller uninsured contractor to go bankruptcy.